RockefellerArchiveCenter/ux-templates/index.md

 title: Usability Testing at the Rockefeller Archive Center
 ---

 ## Approach and Planning
 One of the Digital Programs Team’s core activities is supporting and advocating for the usability of archival systems and processes at the RAC.
 Driven by our desire to facilitate broad and equitable access to archival materials, we take a user-centered approach to design and implementation, striving to improve user experience by engaging users throughout all stages of the implementation and systems lifecycle through user research, usability testing, and communication with stakeholders.

-This document specifies the roles, process, and associated documentation that make up our approach to usability testing.
+Here we specify the roles, process, and associated documentation that make up our approach to usability testing.
 This strategy is informed by Steve Krug’s book Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems (2010), which emphasizes iterative and incremental tactics with a focus on early and frequent testing.

 ## Roles
 Facilitator, project lead, and reporter may be the same person.

 ### UX project lead
 Create testing plan, coordinate task creation and revision, recruit participants and observers, schedule tests, manage report production, file participant consent forms.

 ### Facilitator
 Facilitate usability tests including pilot tests, lead debrief sessions, contribute to report production.